eduvpn/documentation/DATABASE.md

 ## Database Migration

 Updates to the VPN software MAY require database migrations.
-This will be inidicated in the release notes of newer versions.
+This will be indicated in the release notes of newer versions.

 You can perform the migration: